 Because it is an online-only checking account with no local ATMs, CIT Bank will reimburse you up to $30 per month in ATM fees.
 You can deposit money using their iOS/Android mobile app to deposit checks in addition to ACH, free incoming wires, or mailing a check to CIT.

-Since the interest rate on the CIT eChecking account is a lot less than their Money Market or Savings Builder accounts, my recommendation is to open one of those other accounts in addition to the checking account.
-Keep most of your funds in one of the other two accounts and transfer money to your checking account as needed up to 6 transactions per month.
+Since the interest rate on the CIT eChecking account is a lot less than their Money Market or Savings Builder accounts, my recommendation is to go with the Savings Connect account if you need a checking account.
+Keep most of your funds in the savings account and transfer money to your checking account as needed up to 6 transactions per month.

 If you are worried about not having enough funds available for a transaction, you can link your CIT saving or money market account for overdraft protection to automatically cover a withdrawal over what you have available in the eChecking account.